Cardiovascular Biomechanics and A.I. Laboratory |

 performed with a motorized control of the ultrasound transducer (because

-viscoelasticity implies that different loading rate can alter tissue stiffness),
+viscoelasticity implies that different loading rate can alter tissue

-reference layerÂ’s stiffness can be well
+the reference layerÂ’s stiffness can be well controlled.
+Reference: -

-Saw SN, Low JYR, Mattar CNZ, Biswas A,
+Saw SN, Low JYR, Mattar CNZ, Biswas A, Chen L, Yap CH.
+"Motorizing

-Elastography for Detecting Intrauterine Growth Restriction Pregnancies."
+Growth Restriction Pregnancies."
+Ultrasound

-Ultrasound Med.
+Med.
 Biol.
-2018 Mar
+2018 Mar 1;44(3):532-43 Umbilical

 Vascular Fluid Dynamics Using